Who Is This Credit Card Best For?

 eBay Mastercard’s Fees

-The eBay Mastercard credit card has the typical fees you’d find among similar cards, including a 3% foreign transaction fee.
+The eBay Mastercard credit card has the typical fees you’d find among similar cards, including a 3% foreign transaction fee and up to a $41 late fee.